January 28, 2016

 Located in southern Maine, he enjoys helping students advance in the job search process, whether it's empowering them through improved resumes or improving interview skills, which often lead to job offers.

 "I've helped students get jobs by helping them do a better job of promoting their transferrable skills and by encouraging them to be more assertive in their networking activities," said Grant.

 He finds that while many students do have a LinkedIn profile, they aren't taking full advantage of LinkedIn's features.
 "I show students how to use functions in LinkedIn that they might not even be aware of, such as Find Alumni, groups, following companies and advanced search, where you can search on several variables at the same time," Grant said.

 The best advice that Grant feels he can offer students through online career counseling is to be visible, either in person or on professional social media.
 "Attend professional events, set up informational interviews, be active in LinkedIn groups or within SNHUconnect clubs and groups, participate in #SNHUCareerChat and other Twitter chats that align to your career interests," he said.

-Faryal Humkar is a career advisor for MS in Information Technology, Game Design and Graphic Design online students.
-She’s also the host of the team’s monthly #SNHUCareerChat on Twitter, which allows students to connect with career advisors, employers and alumni to discuss specific career-related topics.
+Faryal Humkar is a career advisor for master's in information technology, game design and graphic design online students.
+She's also the host of the team's monthly #SNHUCareerChat on Twitter, which allows students to connect with career advisors, employers and alumni to discuss specific career-related topics.
 Located in Los Angeles, California, she works with students to gain internships, full-time jobs and advancement within their current organizations.